moby/moby/docs/man/docker-stats.1.md

 % Docker Community
 % JUNE 2014
 # NAME
-docker-stats - Display live container stats based on resource usage.
+docker-stats - Display a live stream of one or more containers' resource usage statistics

 # SYNOPSIS
 **docker stats**